-Although these SCO forms are subject to review by the Office of the State Comptroller's financial reporting staff during the CAFR preparation process, audit adjustments and significant internal control deficiencies relative to the financial statements have been identified during the last twelve audits of the CAFR.
-Additionally, beginning balances related to the primary government have been restated for 10 of the last 12 years.
+Although these SCO forms are subject to review by the Office of the State Comptroller's financial reporting staff during the CAFR preparation process, audit adjustments and significant internal control deficiencies relative to individual agencies' financial reporting have been identified during the last thirteen years.
+Additionally, beginning balances related to the primary government have been restated for 11 of the last 13 years.

-Even though problems still exist in regard to the State's ability to provide accurate and timely external financial reporting, we do acknowledge that the number of deficiencies reported by the auditors in relation to the CAFR and SEFA has decreased and the timeliness has improved.
-We also acknowledge that there have been two Public Acts that have positively affected the financial reporting process.
+We acknowledge that there have been two Public Acts that have positively affected the financial reporting process.
 Public Act 97-408, which became effective August 16, 2011, established a statutory deadline of October 31 of each year for State agencies to report financial information for the previous June 30 to the State Comptroller.
 If a State agency has not submitted the required financial information by October 31, the State Comptroller must serve a written notice to the appropriate agency head about the delinquency or inadequacy of the financial information.
 Under certain circumstances, agency heads are required to provide an action plan to bring the agency into compliance and the State Comptroller is required to post the action plan on the Comptroller's website.
-We noted that only one agency under the Governor was delinquent in their financial reporting to the Office of the State Comptroller.
+We noted that there were no agencies under the Governor that were delinquent in their financial reporting to the Office of the State Comptroller.
 Public Act 97-1055, which became effective August 23, 2012, established the Financial Reporting Standards Board (Board).
-The purpose of the Board is to "assist the State in improving the timeliness, quality, and processing of financial reporting for the State."
-The Board first met on September 25, 2013 and has had an additional four meetings.
+The purpose of the Board is to "assist the State."
+The Board first met on September 25, 2013 and has had an additional nine meetings.